ivanpgdata/ivanpgdata/README.md

     <div style="flex: 3;">

-🌎 With a Cornell Certificate in Revenue Management and a Masters degree in tourism management,I have international experience in this industry in managerial positions.
-Since the beginning I had a true passion for data, and after some years understanding how businesses work and how to operate from entry to management levels,I'm on an exciting learning journey that I want to share with you.
+🌎 With international experience from entry level to managerial positions in the tourism industry I found out during my career a true passion for data, and after some years understanding how a business work and how important data and the quality of data is for it, I'm on an exciting learning journey that I want to share with you.

 📊 After completing a bootcamp in Data Science and Machine Learning, I'm ready to tackle new challenges and dive into the world of data.